AditHash/todo-app/README.md

 This is a simple ToDo application built using Flask and Bootstrap.
 It allows users to manage their tasks by adding, editing, and deleting them.
 The frontend is styled using Bootstrap for a clean and responsive design.

+This project includes a working implementation of Docker Compose using Python and MongoDB.

 ## Features

 - View a list of tasks.